ririw/kaggle-quora/ideas.md

    FFM isn't really applicable here.
 In an FFM, there are namespaces that are convolved together, eg, users and movies, and we learn things from each one from the other, and they fit together.
    We don't have this for words.
- * XTC: expand to more features
+ * DONE XTC: expand to more features
   * This worked :)
  * doc2vec

 Analysis
 --------
- * XTC: find the feature importances
+ * DONE XTC: find the feature importances